Maximum Number of Modes of Gaussian Mixtures: Examples and Conjecture

 \section{Examples and Conjecture}

 The appearance of a possible extra mode in dimension $d=2$ when having $k=2$ components carries over to higher dimensions.
-In \cite{RR}, it was proven that $m(d,2)=d+1$.
+Ray and Ren proved in \cite{RR} that $m(d,2)=d+1$.
 That is, one can get as many as $d+1$ modes from just a two component Gaussian mixture in dimension $d$.
 Looking for further progress, Ray proposed the maximum number of modes problem for the 2011 AIM Workshop on Singular Learning Theory, organized by Steele, Sturmfels and Watanabe \cite{AIM}.
 The problem was discussed, and it led to the following conjecture:

 \begin{conjecture}{(Sturmfels, AIM 2011)} For all $d,k \geq 1$,